docker-archive/dockercloud-haproxy/README.md

 # dockercloud/haproxy

+## Notice: Unfortunately, this project is currently put into maintenance mode.
+Please do not send any PR for new features.
+We will still fix bugs if there is any.

 HAProxy image that balances between linked containers and, if launched in Docker Cloud or using Docker Compose v2, reconfigures itself when a linked cluster member redeploys, joins or leaves.